gearpump/gearpump/docs/deployment-resource-isolation.md

 5. There should be a folder **gearpump** generated under the mount point of cpu subsystem and its owner is **gear:gear**.

-6. Repeat the above-mentioned steps on each machine where you want to lauch Gearpump.
+6. Repeat the above-mentioned steps on each machine where you want to launch Gearpump.

 ## Enable Cgroups in Gearpump
 1. Login into the machine which has CGroup prepared with user **gear**.